August 19, 2014 | Backgrounder on Education

 At the same time, Congress should make existing law function more efficiently and effectively by reforming the HEA.
 President Johnson, the chief architect of the HEA, envisioned a law that would keep “the doors to higher education open for all academically qualified students regardless of their financial circumstances.”
 Policymakers should reform the Higher Education Act in a manner that more closely aligns the law with its main purpose of allocating federal student loans and grants to ease the cost of higher education, and should eliminate the numerous programs that have accumulated over the years that have failed to help low-income students pay for college.

 In order to truly drive down college costs and improve access for students, policymakers should undertake major reforms to accreditation.
 College costs are at an all-time high even as access to knowledge is cheaper than at any other point in human history.
 Online learning and competences-based options that favor knowledge and skill acquisition over seat time have laid the groundwork to significantly lower college costs and increase access for students.
-In order to harness the potential of new learning modes, policymakers must free higher education from the ossified accreditation system.
+In order to harness the potential of new learning modes, policymakers must free higher education from the ossified accreditation system.—Lindsey M. Burke is the Will Skillman Fellow in Education Policy in the Institute for Family, Community, and Opportunity at The Heritage Foundation.

 “What You Need to Know about Reauthorization,” The Chronicle of Higher Education, September 19, 2013, http://chronicle.com/article/What-You-Need-to-Know-About/141697/ (accessed July 21, 2014).